 DALLAS -- The union representing Southwest Airlines pilots is suing Boeing, saying its pilots are losing money because the company rushed an unsafe plane into service only to have the 737 Max grounded after two deadly crashes.

-Boeing hopes to use pilots in a campaign to reassure travelers to fly on the plane once regulators approve changes that the company is making to a key flight-control system.
-Southwest in the biggest operator of Boeing 737s.
+The lawsuit, filed in a Texas state court in Dallas, could make it harder for Boeing to gain public confidence in the plane.
+Chicago-based Boeing hopes to use pilots in a campaign to reassure travelers once regulators approve changes that the company is making to the plane.

 "We believe this lawsuit is meritless and will vigorously defend against it," Boeing responded, in a statement from spokesman Charles Bickers.
 "We will continue to work with Southwest Airlines and its pilots on efforts to safely return the Max to service."